 Conflict resolution: All relationships have conflict, and learning to resolve conflict in a healthy way is essential to recovery.

 Self-esteem: Most addicts have self-esteem issues, and they don’t just disappear in recovery.
-Group discusses how to build healthy self-esteem.
+Group discussions on exploring how to build healthy self-esteem such as by self-affirmations.

 Financial management: Many addicts lose control of their finances, and some never learned how to manage money.
 Group discusses how to learn and practice money management.